nilangi-ediri/HTTP-Web-Proxy-Server/README.md

 └── .meta file (contains cache timestamp and max-age)
 ```

-If the resource path ends with a `/`, a `default` file is created.
+📝 If the resource path ends with `/`, a file named `default` is created.

 ---

 ## ⚙️ How to Run

-### Basic Proxy:
+### ▶️ Basic Proxy:
 ```bash
 python3 Proxy.py <hostname> <port>
 ```

-### Bonus Proxy:
+### 🚀 Bonus Proxy:
 ```bash
 python3 Proxy-bonus.py <hostname> <port>
 ```

-Set your browser or curl to use `localhost:<port>` as HTTP proxy.
+🔧 Set your browser or use `curl` to connect via the proxy using the provided IP and port.

 ---

 ## 📚 Learning Outcomes

-- Implemented a full-fledged HTTP proxy server with **socket programming** in Python.
+- 🧠 Learned low-level **socket programming** with TCP in Python
-- Learned to parse and forward HTTP requests and handle server responses.
-- Gained practical insights into **HTTP caching mechanisms** and the usage of:
-  - `max-age`
-  - `Expires`
+- 🌐 Implemented end-to-end **HTTP request forwarding**
-  - Heuristic freshness validation
+- 💾 Built a **file-based caching** system with freshness validation
-- Understood how to work with **HTTP status codes**, especially `301`, `302`, and `200`.
-- Explored **resource prefetching** strategies for performance enhancement.
+- 🔁 Handled redirections using status codes `301` and `302`
+- 🧠 Applied **RFC 2616** caching rules (`max-age`, `Expires`, heuristics)
+- 🚀 Designed a **prefetching mechanism** to improve perceived performance
+- 🔒 Improved security by sanitizing URIs (e.g., blocking `/..` traversal)

 ---

-## ✅ Notes
+## ✅ Project Notes

-- This proxy server supports **only HTTP GET** requests.
-- HTTPS is **not** supported in this assignment.
+- ✅ Supports only **HTTP GET** requests
+- 🚫 Does **not support HTTPS**
-- Cached responses are stored in a directory structure mimicking the request URL path.
+- 🗃️ Stores cached files in a local directory structure mimicking request paths
-- A `.meta` file is created per cached resource for freshness calculations.
+- 📁 Each cached resource includes a `.meta` file for tracking expiration
-- Prefetching works only for statically linked resources (found in `href` and `src`).
+- 📡 Prefetching is applied only to static resources detected in HTML (`href`, `src`)

 ---

-## 🙌 Credits
+## 🙌 Acknowledgements

+👩‍🏫 **This project was completed as part of COMP SCI 7039 - Computer Networks & Applications.**

+A huge thank you to **Dr. Cheryl Pope** and all course instructors for their support, guidance, and knowledge throughout the semester! 💙

+---

-Developed by **Nilangi Edirisinghe**
+👨‍💻 Developed by **Nilangi Edirisinghe**
-University of Adelaide | COMP SCI - Programming Assignment 1
-📅 Semester 1, 2025
+🎓 University of Adelaide | Semester 1, 2025